The Sentiero del Ponale (Ponale Path) is located along the shores and inland from Lake Garda, where a multitude of other routes wind their way.

-There are all kinds, from the easy ones, suitable for children, to the more demanding ones; to those overlooking the placid waters of the lake, to some that take us to the green valleys of the hinterland.
-For those who want to walk there is only the choice.
+There are all kinds, from the easy ones, also suitable for children, to the more challenging ones; from those overlooking the calm waters of the lake, to some that take us through the green valleys of the hinterland.
+For those who feel like walking, all that remains is the choice.

 We gently leave Riva del Garda behind us and continue to climb.